 After learning how to browse through others' reports and dashboards, many users want to take the next step and learn how to query data themselves.
 This lets them harness their organization's data for their own needs.
 This page outlines the documentation on retrieving and charting data.

-The following pages help you start building queries:
+The following pages help you start building queries with the Looker UI:

 - Creating and editing Explores — Learn to build queries, display results, and discover insights in Looker.